 The Prater area also has the giant Ferris wheel, Madame Tussauds, the Planetarium, and much more to offer.
 Not to mention a feast of restaurants.

-A couple of food and street festivals or markets might make an appearance this month.
-For example (all 2023 dates TBA at the time of writing unless marked):
+A couple of food and street festivals or markets should make an appearance this month.
+For example:

 - The Veganmania spring event pitches up in front of the MuseumsQuartier (June 2nd to 4th)